 The most important rural activities are at the heart of their daily schedule.
 They start in August with the shearing of 20.000 sheep, which lasts 5 weeks; then, the last days of November the breading takes place and in January the weaning; both take around 45 days of work.
 Other rural activities and the ones related to the seaweed industry take place all the time, giving life to the corrals and the estancia.

 In most of the Patagonian region, strong winds are frequent.
 Generally, more intense during spring.
 Summer days are warm with chilly nights.
 The marine influence controls the extreme temperatures.
 According to the season, the temperature can vary significantly, going between 14ºC and 1ºC in winter (June, July, August), 24ºC to 4ºC in spring (Sept-Oct-Nov) & autumn (March-April-May), 28ºC and 12ºC in summer (Dec-Jan-Feb).

-Call us on 858 345 1763 to start planning your vacation to Bahia Bustamante or take a look at our itineraries to Southern Patagonia
+Call us on to start planning your holiday to Bahia Bustamante or take a look at our itineraries to Argentina

 The simple sheep estancia, Bahia Bustamente, is an ideal base from which to explore the spectacular Atlantic Patagonian coastline, steppe and wildlife and is a unique off-the-beaten track experience.
 They open from mid-September to end of March each year.